MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

 Approving/Rejecting Facility Updates
 -------------------------------------------------
-From the list of facilities pending approval screen, the CHRIO clicks on the desired facilty.
+From the list of facilities pending approval screen, the CHRIO clicks on the desired facility.
-A sreen with details on the  facility selected appears and the officer clicks on the ``Approve/Reject`` button as the image below illustrates.
+A screen with details on the  facility selected appears and the officer clicks on the ``Approve/Reject`` button as the image below illustrates.

 .. figure:: /_images/chrio/03_approve_facility_updates.png
     :scale: 100%
     :alt: Approve Newly Created Facilities

-When the aprove/reject button is clicked, another screen appears showing the details of the facility that have been updated.
+When the approve/reject button is clicked, another screen appears showing the details of the facility that have been updated.
 At the bottom of the screen, the CHRIO can choose to either approve or reject the updates.